samg/stealth-stars/script.md

 You can see on the app instance analysis graph that we have three unicorn instances currently, and during our traffic spikes, we're getting all three of them working at once.
 The App instance busy graph shows what percentage of time workers are spending serving requests versus idling.
 During our traffic spikes, we're hitting 100% utiltization, which means our three unicorn instances are spending all of their available on requests, and other requests are piling up behind them.

 There are many ways to attack a problem like this.
 You should consider whether you can reduce the time it takes to process each request, but sometimes that's difficult.
-In our case, we had already optimized things pretty heavily, so we decided to just move the application to a beefier server and increase the number unicorn instances we were running, which increase how many requests we can serve concurrently.
+In our case, we had already optimized things pretty heavily, so we decided to just move the application to a beefier server and increase the number unicorn instances we were running, which increased the number of requests we could serve concurrently.

 This is a simple change that you can make in your unicorn config file, and it looks like this: